janpfrang-hash/distance-measurement-sensor/README.md

 # distance-measurement-sensor
-Distance measurement sensor for Fatigue-Tester
+Distance measurement sensor for Fatigue-Tester - measure the true amplitueds of the fatigue tester